ryanaidan23/dsc-tensorflow-paired/README.md

 (`EarlyStopping` is a type of regularization that is not applicable to this problem framing, since it's a callback and not a layer.)

+Evaluation and Regularization of neural networks will be discussed in the future.

 ```python
 def build_model_with_regularization(n_input, n_output, activation, loss):